August 8th, 2015 | 5p-9p

 Reco Price, better known by his stage name Supernatural (aka Super Nat or MC Supernatural) is a gifted lyrical artist, best known for his “on-the-spot” freestyle and battle rap abilities.
 He has been a regular performer and host of the Rock the Bells Music Festival since its beginning in 2004.
 He recently began painting and we have been talks for an upcoming art show in the LOFT.

 Pro, a talented renaissance man, is the manager at IE Photo Rentals.
-But when he’s not at the shop, he is also a Real Estate Investor, Partner at MHQ Studios, web designer and a talented writer/musician.
+But when he’s not at the shop, he is also a Real Estate Investor, producer, web designer, and a talented writer/musician.
 Watch his music video.

 Thomas Pathé is an artist.
 His paintings strike an electric balance between the technological and the sublime.
 He is known for his color work and is intended to be both strong and seductive, communicating on a gut level with the observer.
 Layers of paint and varnish unite with their sculpted surfaces to present color as a physical experience.